-Shishigashira Japanese Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
-It features subtle corymbs of burgundy flowers rising above the foliage in mid spring before the leaves.
-It has attractive green deciduous foliage which emerges red in spring.
-The crinkled palmate leaves are highly ornamental and turn outstanding shades of gold and crimson in the fall.
+Emerald Lace Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
+It has attractive light green deciduous foliage.
+The deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of red and burgundy in the fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.